-You might also notice an error in the lower-right pane, as an inflight update is canceled by the switch.
+You might also notice an error in the lower-right pane, as an inflight update is canceled by the switch in write leader.
 The script then continues writing.

 Losing a node

 Being able to switch leader is useful for planned maintenance; you tell the cluster to change configuration.
 What if unexpected changes happen?
 You'll create that scenario now.